bailaoshijiadao/sugarchain-nodemap/README.md

 ## Features

 - Visual representation of coin nodes on a Google Map.
+- Node data will be cached for 10 minutes.
 - Detailed table view showing:
-  - IP address and Reverse DNS
+  - IP address and Hostname
   - User agent (Wallet Version)
   - Coin Block height
   - Country and Timezone